 Melted butter, lemon zest, lemon juice and sweetener in a oan

 Step 1.
-Add the butter, lemon zest, juice, and sweetener to a saucepan.
+Add the butter, lemon zest, juice, and sweetener to a saucepan over medium low heat.
 Stir together while melting to dissolve the sweetener completely.

 Egg yolks whisked into other lemon curd ingredients in a pan